 At the safety briefing you’ll be given your harness and shown how to put it on and clip it to the automated belay devices.
 After that, you and your friends are ready to start climbing.

-The climbing area at Clip ‘n Climb consists of a fairly large open area with colourful climbing structures along three walls plus a few extra elements scattered around the middle of the room.
+The climbing area at Clip ‘n Climb consists of a fairly large open area with colourful climbing structures along three walls.
+There are also a few extra elements scattered around the middle of the room.
 It’s not a huge space, like you’d find at an indoor trampoline park, but it’s comfortably big for its purpose.

 There are close to 20 different climbing elements to choose from.
-There are ladders, a staircase of posts, a twister staircase and climbing structures that you can time yourself on.
-There are also multiple walls with various kinds of bumps and features you can grab a hold of, put your feet on and pull yourself up.
+They include ladders, a staircase of posts, a twister staircase and climbing structures that you can time yourself on.
+In addition, there are multiple walls with various kinds of bumps and features you can hold onto, put your feet on and pull yourself up.

 At Clip ‘n Climb there is also a popular structure you can climb in semi-darkness.

-Some of the climbing structures are easy to climb, some require a fair bit of muscle and some need more balance than strength.
+Some of the climbing structures are easy to climb, while some require a fair bit of muscle.
+On others you need more balance than strength.
 Different people will have different favourites.

-What’s challenging for one person, like someone that’s strong but heavy, will be much simpler for others, like folk who are lighter and more agile.
+What’s challenging for one person, like someone who’s strong but heavy, will be much simpler for others, like folks who are lighter and more agile.